 The Russian dissident and chess grandmaster Garry Kasparov drew upon long familiarity with that process when he tweeted: “The point of modern propaganda isn’t only to misinform or push an agenda.
 It is to exhaust your critical thinking, to annihilate truth.”

+The following piece contains an important error, which I have highlighted in yellow below.
+I have corrected the record in a follow-up post.
 In the USSR, during certain periods, key individuals were erased from photographs and history when they fell out of favor.
 Trotsky was perhaps the most famous example.
 Such attempts to falsify images and textbooks for political ends went further, however.
 Historical reality itself—not just its interpretation and instruction—needed to bend to the regime’s will.
 Who knew that such crude reality-bending tools would be used in the United… Read more Governmental Data Erasure →